awgrover/XOD-Unroll-Test/README.md

 I'm more concerned with execution speed than RAM usage, but expect to see some memory improvements.

 I expect that unrolling, and especially inlining the "evaluate" call, should make more static analysis possible for the compiler, so code size should decrease (unrolling would increase it though!).
-And, inlining allow removing some stored values.
+And, inlining allows removing some stored values.
 Also, the unrolling and inlining removes many fetches (most of the fetches are from PROGMEM, so are particularly slow).

 For the first test, unroll the loop, and inline the "evaluate" call.